hantsy/quarkus-sandbox/docs/jakarta-data.md

 We do not configure the datasource connection info in the *application.properties* file, when starting the application in development mode, Quarkus will startup a Postgres dev service firstly, and setup the datasource connection in the background.

+> To use Quarkus Dev Services, ensure you have installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman](https://podman.io/).
+More details, check [Quarkus Dev Services](https://quarkus.io/guides/dev-services).

 > I encountered a weird issue when upgrading to use Quarkus 3.11 here, check [quarkus#40932](https://github.com/quarkusio/quarkus/issues/40932).
 Add a property `quarkus.hibernate-orm.dialect=org.hibernate.dialect.PostgreSQLDialect` into the *application.properties* explicitly to overcome this issue temporarily.

-In a CDI bean, inject a `Repository` bean, and insert some sample data.
+The following codes demonstrate using the `Repository` built-in methods to insert some sample data and display the saved data.

 ```java
 @Inject